 Finding a home already comes with plenty of competition, but if you want to buy a plot, you may have to compete with developers.
 Most buyers these days are developers who have the time, resources, and connections to the right people.
 That can be really intimidating as a person just looking for their dream home, but working with the right people and assembling a team of architects and contractors can be a big help.

 Purchasing a plot of land is no small feat, and you can generally expect to pay a lot for land in California before you ever even start thinking about construction.
 If you need help finding the right plot (or maybe even other concerns, like tips for building a spec home), consider working with Berkshire Hathaway HomeServices California Properties.
-Our New Homes Specialists offer extensive experience, specifically in properties in California.
+Our New Homes Specialists offer extensive experience, specifically in real estate properties in California.
 We can work with you to find the perfect piece of land for the home of your dreams while keeping your budget and personal needs in mind.